littlehorse-enterprises/lh-examples/ai/rag/README.md

 Note: if you want to restart the code, you need to run `docker compose down` and then `docker compose up` again to reset the server.

 > Note: This example runs a workflow every 5 minutes to simulate a real-time data stream so make sure when you are done to shut down the server with `docker compose down` to avoid extra charges to OpenAI.

+## Viewing the UI
+The chat interface is viewable by navigating to `localhost:3000` here you will be able to interact with the GPT model and ask questions relevant to your data!